jessed/guides/Terraform/README.md

 # Organization
 This guide is broken into several small parts intended to let you skip the frustration of discovering them yourself.
 It definitely does not replace the [Terraform Documentation](https://www.terraform.io/intro), but as you'll discover if you click the link, this guide will reduce the time you need to "internalize" how to use Terraform.

+Sections 12-15 contains simple examples to illustrate how several Terraform concepts fit together.
+The code for each example is available not only on the example page, but in the corresponding .../example_*/ directory.

 # Terrform
 As stated, this guide is a simple introduction to [Terraform](https://www.terraform.io/intro), and we will be going over several of the basic elements of a basic Terraform deployment.
 Those elements are:
 1. [tl;dr Quick Start](#tl;dr-Quick-Start)